exilenorth/RcloneQBController/docs/TECHNICAL_SPECIFICATION.md

 ## 4. Configuration Management

 ### 4.1. `config.json`
-The application will rely on a central `config.json` file located in the application's root directory.
-The definitive structure is as follows:
+The application manages its configuration through a central `config.json` file located in the application's root directory.
+While this file stores all settings, users are encouraged to manage these settings via the dedicated **Settings Window** in the UI.
+The definitive structure of this file is as follows:

 ```json
 {